FredyC/urql/docs/graphcache/errors.md

 Check whether your schema is up-to-date, or whether you're using an invalid typename in `opts.keys`, maybe due to a typo.

+## (21) Invalid mutation <a id="21"></a>

+> Invalid mutation: `???` is not a mutation in the defined schema
+> but the `updates` option is referencing it.

+When you're passing an introspected schema to the cache exchange, it is able to check whether your `opts.updates` is valid.
+This error occurs when an unknown mutation is found in `opts.updates`.

+Check whether your schema is up-to-date, or whether you're using an invalid mutation name in `opts.updates.Mutation`, maybe due to a typo.

+## (22) Invalid subscruption <a id="22"></a>

+> Invalid subscription: `???` is not a subscription in the defined schema
+> but the `updates` option is referencing it.

+When you're passing an introspected schema to the cache exchange, it is able to check whether your `opts.updates` is valid.
+This error occurs when an unknown subscription is found in `opts.updates`.

+Check whether your schema is up-to-date, or whether you're using an invalid subscription name in `opts.updates.Subscription`, maybe due to a typo.